SHP05/My-Shop/README.md

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.
 This project is now Under build so contribute and add your thoughts.

 Thank you for checking out my Ecommerce WebApp!
 If you have any questions or suggestions, feel free to contact me.
 Happy shopping!
-    ```bash
-    You can copy and paste this content into your README.md file on GitHub.
-Adjust the URLs, file paths, and any other details specific to your project as needed.